P18 Energy Saving

 In this way, all the necessary information about the resources tied up in the building can be provided for future refurbishment or demolition measures.
 In addition, the building resource passport serves as a basis for determining the monetary residual value of building materials.
 In the long term, it creates the basis for a consistent circular economy in the construction sector by creating transparency regarding the materials used and enabling the connection between early and late life cycle phases.

-sustainable urban quarter P18 in Stuttgart
+Sustainable Urban Quarter P18 in Stuttgart

 Our Services